 How to communicate: Profile and showcase the active involvement of local citizens, budding local entrepreneurs and research institutions from the very beginning of the project.
-Demonstrate that these members of the wider proGIreg team are key experts with crucial knowledge, and through them, positive change that is 'owned' by the local communities will be possible.
-Examples of proGIreg approaches, such as Turin's high school and primary school pupils working together to build the primary school vegetable gardens, or the partners working together with refugees to create green walls on the refugee housing buildings, can be used in communications, once implemented to show the real results.
+Demonstrate that these members of the wider proGlreg team are key experts with crucial knowledge, and through them, positive change that is 'owned' by the local communities will be possible.
+Examples of proGlreg approaches, such as Turin's high school and primary school pupils working together to build the primary school vegetable gardens, or the partners working together with refugees to create green walls on the refugee housing buildings, can be used in communications, once implemented to show the real results.
+Post practical 'how-to' guides on social media to empower both city officials and citizens in other towns to encourage wider implementation of nature-based solutions.